G3rste/vsquest/README.md

       * args: ["game:sounds/voice/saxophone"] => plays the saxophone sound
     * spawnentities: spawns all entities provided
       * args: ["game:wolf-male", "game:wolf-female"] => spawns a male and a female wolf
-    * spawnany: spawns a randome entity
+    * spawnany: spawns a random entity
       * args: ["game:wolf-male", "game:wolf-female"] => spawns either a male or a female wolf
     * recruitentity: recruits the questgiver (requires custom aitasks and is used by vsvillage)
       * args: none